mokronos/MA_SebastianHirt/notes.md

 - ocr on pristine images as gt gar nicht? stimme zu dass es nix mit iqa zu tun hat, ist eigentlich nur drin wegen Aufgabenstellung: Since most datasets do not contain textual ground truth information, in a further step, Mr Hirt will investigate the feasibility of using recognized text from pristine images as ground truth instead.
 - if values are constant in two places they lose most but not all of their predictive value, right?
 - if not used as an approximation or replacement, dont we still want the highest correlation possible for any other combined or additional quality metric.
 Feels like a point i can bring up after, but it seems clear that that of course might be a possibility
-- find model architecture for OCR
 - formulas for psnr, ssim? not using them
+- cannot find model architecture for Tesseract OCR
+- more details on legacy Tesseract stuff?